 The small drum has its voice, as does the large drum

 Minianka proverb of Mali, West Africa

-Issa Coulibaly began studying the djembe and dun dun when he was 11 in his home city of Bamako, Mali.
-As his skill and reputation as a multi-instumental player, vocalist and arranger grew, Issa toured Africa and Europe extensively before emigrating to America.
-He continues to travel widely to facilitate retreats and perform as the lead drummer and Musical Director for a variety of African Dance and Drum troupes.
+Issa Coulibaly began studying the djembe and dun dun when he was 11 in his home city of Bamako, Mali, West Africa.
+As his skill and reputation grew as a multi-instumentalist, vocalist and arranger, Issa toured Africa and Europe extensively before emigrating to America.
+He continues to travel, facilitating retreats and performing as the lead drummer and music director for a variety of African dance and drum troupes.

 Open Level - Beginners Welcome!

 Old Bass River Road, Dennis

 Come feel the beat, learn the beat, and co-create the beat with other women!